 Despite anything in any other law of this jurisdiction, any authority of this jurisdiction that, immediately before the commencement of this Act, performed functions under a provision of the law of this jurisdiction that corresponded to a provision of the Agvet Code of this jurisdiction may give to the APVMA any documents or substances in its possession or custody that were received by it in the performance of those functions or that otherwise relate to the performance of those functions.

-[Section 30 amended by No. 8 of 2009 s.
+[Section 30 amended: No. 8 of 2009 s.
 19(4).]

 31. Exemptions from liability for damages